bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 In contrast to an [actor](http://en.wikipedia.org/wiki/Actor_model) a process does not respond to messages but represents a state machine that decides when to pull input from channels or push output to channels.
-The state transitions it undergoes start as control is transfered from the scheduler to the process and end or pause whenever a process interacts with channels or changes over to another state.
+The state transitions it undergoes start as control is transferred from the scheduler to the process and end or pause whenever a process interacts with channels or changes over to another state.
-Then control is transfered back to the scheduler carrying along a resume state.
+Then control is transferred back to the scheduler carrying along a resume state.
 At this point the stack is empty so that the scheduler can continue any other process until that again returns control back to the scheduler and so forth.
 So processes never actually interact with channels themselves but express their